 - Informing your audience when you’ve listened to their feedback helps to build a two way customer relationship that’s seen to be mutual

-- Ensure you thank customers who take time to give feedback, and incentivize others to give their views to ensure you get the bigger picture
+- Ensure you thank customers who take time to give feedback, and incentivise others to give their views to ensure you get the bigger picture

 It’s not just about what customers are saying – it’s about what they’re implying, as well.
 Using techniques such as natural language understanding (NLU) can help you to get a deeper view of your customer interactions and the emotion, effort, intent and sentiment that drives customer relations.
-Customer behavior can be analyzed on an in-depth level, helping you to not understand what they’re doing, but why, and predicting future behavior more easily.
+Customer behaviour can be analysed on an in-depth level, helping you to not understand what they’re doing, but why, and predicting future behaviour more easily.

 You can try:

 - Using customer surveys to get their feedback immediately after a step in the customer journey.
 For example, you might get a Customer Effort Score (CES) through a post-transaction survey and understand why that interaction has become a customer pain point